 They also might not be as involved in their child’s lives because they are dealing with their own issues of substance abuse which consume their mental and physical energy.
-A sober parent can offer much more support and love to their child.
+A sober parent can offer much more support and love for their child.

-Through recovery they will learn to be more responsible, trustworthy and reliable to their loved ones providing them with a positive role model.
+Through recovery, they will learn to be more responsible, trustworthy, and reliable to their loved ones providing them with a positive role model.
 In most cases, recovery and sobriety can dramatically improve parenting skills.

 When a person has an addiction, they will hide their behavior and emotions in a way that makes it impossible for their family to understand their actions.
-Through recovery, a sober person can begin to open up, be more vulnerable and honest and allow their family to know them on a deeper level.
+Through recovery, a sober person can begin to open up, be more vulnerable and honest, and allow their family to know them on a deeper level.

-Family members will develop a new understanding of the sober person and put things into a different perspective.
+Family members will develop a new understanding of a sober person and put things into a different perspective.
 With this deeper understanding, old grudges and resentments can subside for greater love and harmony in the family.